su6i/telegram-video-automation/README.md

 This project serves as a showcase for robust automation and media engineering:

 - **Asynchronous Data Handling**: Optimized concurrency for high-speed scraping and media downloads.
-- **Media Engineering API**: A dedicated wrapper for `FFmpeg` to handle dynamic video manipulation, scaling, and intro generation.
+- **Media Engineering API**: A dedicated wrapper for `FFmpeg` with smart codec selection:
+  - Uses **stream copy** (`-c copy`) for maximum speed when no modifications needed
+  - Falls back to re-encoding only when intro/scaling is required
 - **Stateful Manifest System**: A JSON-backed tracking system to ensure resume-ability and sequential integrity across large batches.
-- **Telegram Bot Protocol**: Advanced implementation of the Telegram API for automated channel management and message indexing.
+- **Telegram Bot Protocol**: Advanced implementation of the Telegram API with proper video metadata (width, height, duration) for correct display.
 - **Modular Design**: Decoupled modules for scraping, media utilities, and delivery logic.

 ---